Mingzhen-Huang/Sentiment-GAN/README.md

 # Sentiment-GAN
-This is an improvement GAN over Rhyming-GAN
+This is an improvement over Rhyming-GAN